d1820/CodeDocumentor/Readme.md

 <!-- tocstop -->

 ## Known Issues
 VS2026 seems to get corrupted when VS2022 extensions are installed and roaming is enabled.
 I have had my entire VS2026 crash and be unable to start unless I perform a `Repair` from the VS Installer.
 Im not shocked by this, as Microsoft always releases buggy things to mean deadlines.
+Only install into 1 instance of Visual Studio at a time.
+Start with VS2022, then do VS2026

 ## Compatibility
 ---